 Moses: [Moses caught Baka's whip, pulled it, and turned Baka around] Death will bring death, Baka!

-Moses: One who asks, what right you have to kill any slave?
+Moses: One who asks what right you have to kill a slave.

-Baka: The right to kill you, or any other slave.
+Baka: The right of a master to kill you or any slave.

 [Moses then caught and used Baka's whip, choking Baka to death]